Eris-Margeta/frm-stack/README.md

-# NOT FINAL (assembled quickly for feedback)
+# WIP showcase template (community-built)

-This repo is a “showcase template” I threw together quickly to share patterns and get opinions.
+This repo is a **demo monorepo template** meant to evolve into a clear, modern reference example.

+Everything here is **illustrative, not prescriptive** — pick what you like, swap what you don’t (ORM/RPC/auth/testing/etc.).

-If you’re reviewing this, I’d love feedback on:
+If you’re reviewing this, I’d love feedback and PRs to help build it up:
 - the monorepo structure (`apps/*` vs `packages/*`)
-- the service/router layering (oRPC + Hono + neverthrow)
+- the service/router layering (oRPC + Hono + neverthrow) and **DI-first design**
 - the DB workflow (Atlas + `db/schema.sql` + Kysely + codegen)
-- the testing setup (shared Postgres container pattern)
+- the testing setup (shared Postgres container pattern — **currently an experiment**)
 - the “no build / JIT” setup and DX tradeoffs (especially HMR for Node/shared packages)

 ## Intro